SebasZwolf/vue-recursion/README.md

 # Vue-Recursion

 This is a renderless component that handles the recursion logic and expects the render template as its children.
-This Component expects the tree data as a `prop`, then uses it to render nodes recusibly.
-At each node, the tree item data and other node information are obtained through the exposed `v-slot` prop of the component.
-This will be better explained in the examples.

 ## Installation